Equivariant graph neural networks for fast electron density estimation of molecules, liquids, and solids: Introduction

-Deep neural network models are highly flexible and are generally well suited for absorbing large datasets.
-A 3D convolutional neural network has been \cite{sinitskiy2018deep} trained with thousands of small molecules.
-However, by using a voxel based 3D U-Net \cite{RFB15a} architecture the model is dependent on the image resolution and is not equivariant to rotations.
-Equivariance to rotation has been achieved in different ways.
-The aforementioned SA-GPR model \cite{grisafiTransferableMachineLearningModel2019, fabrizioElectronDensityLearning2019} has symmetry built into its kernel function.
-For deep learning models, equivariance has been achieved by constructing a rotational invariant fingerprint for every point in space and using a deep neural network to map the fingerprint to the electron density at each point \cite{zepeda-nunezDeepDensityCircumventing2019, chandrasekaranSolvingElectronicStructure2019, kamalChargeDensityPrediction2020, ALRED20183}.
+\cite{zepeda-nunezDeepDensityCircumventing2019, chandrasekaranSolvingElectronicStructure2019, kamalChargeDensityPrediction2020, ALRED20183}.
 The models are local, which means that a cutoff distance defines the range for which the atoms no longer influence the electron density.
 Message-passing neural networks \cite{gilmerNeuralMessagePassing2017, schuttSchNetDeepLearning2018} provide a mechanism for propagating atomic interactions over longer distances in a computationally efficient manner, by computing local messages that represents an atom and its environment and then propagate this information via the edges of a graph representation of the system.
 Message-passing neural networks are also being applied to the electron density prediction problem.
-In the work by \citet{gongPredictingChargeDensity2019} a message passing network is used as part of the algorithm, but a new graph, representing the local neighborhood, is created for every point in space, which makes the method computationally inefficient and the model was therefore only trained on a relatively small number of points.
-A more efficient approach was later presented by \citet{cuevas-zuviriaAnalyticalModelElectron2020}\cite{cuevas-zuviriaMachineLearningAnalytical2021} in which atom-centered density contributions are predicted with a message passing neural network.
+In the work by \cite{gongPredictingChargeDensity2019} a message passing network is used as part of the algorithm, but a new graph, representing the local neighborhood, is created for every point in space, which makes the method computationally inefficient and the model was therefore only trained on a relatively small number of points.
+A more efficient approach was later presented by \cite{cuevas-zuviriaAnalyticalModelElectron2020}\cite{cuevas-zuviriaMachineLearningAnalytical2021} in which atom-centered density contributions are predicted with a message passing neural network.
 This approach allows the energy of the system to be calculated analytically, but the accuracy of the density predictions are inferior to our previously published framework, DeepDFT, which predicts the densities directly point by point \cite{jorgensen2020deepdft}.
 In the previous message passing solutions \cite{gongPredictingChargeDensity2019, cuevas-zuviriaAnalyticalModelElectron2020, cuevas-zuviriaMachineLearningAnalytical2021, jorgensen2020deepdft} an invariant representation is used.
 However, in this first generation of message passing algorithms, the models are unable to resolve angular information through the message passing \cite{pmlr-v139-schutt21a}.
 Recent developments in equivariant message passing neural networks \cite{cohenGroupEquivariantConvolutional, kondorClebschGordanNets2018, thomas2018tensor, NEURIPS2019_03573b32, pmlr-v139-schutt21a, qiaoUNiTEUnitaryNbody2021} make it possible to propagate directional information through the message passing steps from which angular information can be extracted.
 Common for the equivariant message passing models is that the hidden states of the graph nodes are now representing directional vectors (in three dimensions) that rotate with the rotation of the molecule.